-If you’re looking for an indoor Halloween idea – this Halloween Bingo is a lot of fun for kids!
+If you’re looking for an indoor Halloween game – this Halloween Bingo is a lot of fun for kids!
 These are perfect to play in a classroom or for a Halloween party.
 You can do candy or non-candy treats as the bingo markers.
-If you choose candy, the kids can keep the candy after too!
+If you choose candy, the kids can keep the candy after!

 RELATED: Halloween Scavenger Hunt